|Images: Shark Teeth Sample||Text: Field Trip||Images: On-Site||Images: Fossils|

 "Honestly, more participants have had encounters with rattlesnakes, than have contracted Valley Fever (VF).
 Nearly all of our participants DO NOT use dust masks while digging.
 We have had over 2000 diggers on the quarry in the last 18 months, and we only have 3 reported instances of participants contracting VF.
 That falls well belo...w the Kern County average, and may say something as to the prevalence of the spores in areas we are excavating.
 We have four quarries open currently, all located below the surface, in fossil beds aged between 14 and 18 million years.
 This 'soil time-line' predates the emergence of c. immitis by over 10 million years."

 So, here's the bottom line, the proverbial upshot--Valley Fever spores definitely exist in California's southern San Joaquin Valley, and Valley Fever can indeed be contracted from digging in the area where the Sharktooth Hill bone bed occurs.
-The reported statistic that "only" three individuals in 18 months of supervised digging there have contracted Valley Fever may or may not assuage the justifiable concerns of potential visitors.
+The statistic that "only" three individuals in 18 months of supervised digging there have reported contracting Valley Fever may or may not assuage the justifiable concerns of potential visitors.

 While scientists understand very well the variety of animals that formerly lived in the Middle Miocene Temblor-period sea, they are less certain of what caused restricted preservation in such a narrow bed in a locally unfossiliferous deposit.
 Although the Temblor Formation does yield moderately common fossil mollusks and echinoids elsewhere in its area of exposure (Reef Ridge in the Coalinga district, for example), the Sharktooth Hill bone bed occurs in sediments that are mysteriously barren of any other kinds of organic remains.
 In an interval several hundred feet both above and below the bone-bearing horizon there is absolutely no trace of past animal or plant life.